paulstephane/paulstephane.github.io/_posts/2021-04-01-PowerDACR-preview.md

 ---
 layout: post
 title: ECdesigns PowerDAC-R
-subtitle: Review of a groundbreaking Digital to Analog converter and headphone amplifier
 category: Audio
 ---

+*Review of a groundbreaking Digital to Analog converter and headphone amplifier*

 ECdesigns is a two-person operation run by brothers John and Gordon Brown; John handles circuit design and Gordon oversees the programming aspects.
 They are based near Eindhoven in the Netherlands, and products are sold directly through their website: **[www.ecdesigns.nl](www.ecdesigns.nl)**.